White House extension of student loan repayment pause gets lukewarm reaction

 The Biden administration will extend the current pause on student loan repayments through the end of August, CNN reports Tuesday per an administration official familiar with the matter.
 The current repayment extension was scheduled to lapse on May 1.

-While President Biden has been facing pressure from both politicians and outside groups to extend the pause once again — what with ongoing inflation and supply chain issues — the reaction to Tuesday's date shift wasn't quite as positive as you might think.
+While President Biden has been facing pressure from both politicians and outside groups to extend the pause once again — given ongoing inflation and supply chain issues — the reaction to Tuesday's date shift wasn't wholly positive, with critics chiming in from left and right alike.

-In fact, many individuals felt another extension of the repayment freeze only furthered the argument that Biden could and should just cancel student debt altogether.

 "I think some folks read these extensions as savvy politics," responded Rep. Alexandria Ocasio-Cortez (D-N.Y.), "but I don't think those folks understand the panic and disorder it causes people to get so close to these deadlines just to extend the uncertainty. ...
 We should cancel them."